kevintpeng/Learn-Something-Every-Day/UWaterloo/SE212: Logic and Computation.md

 - relation `f: A <-> B means f in ℙ(A x B)`
 - partial functions are generalized functions where the domain on f may include all, some or none of A
 - function space is a set of functions

+## Program Correctness
+Show that program has correct behaviour.
+A **spec** describes desired output for input.

+**Formal Verification** describe in logic the spec for code, verified with proof theory.
+Important for critical software, helps to find bugs and "tests for ALL inputs".

+### Programming Language
+We will verify imperative (seq of commands), sequential (no concurrency) and transformational programs (guarantees output and termination).
+- assignment `V := E`, assigns result of expression to v
+- imperative programs manipulate states, where state is the value of vars at a given time

+Spec consists of pre and postcondition
+- postcondition is a wff about the final state
+- precondition before the program starts

+Triples are assertions `assert(P); C; assert(Q);`
+- `|=par` is partial correctness, which says for a triple, **if C terminates** then Q is the final state
+- `|=tot` is total correctness, which guarantees termination